Delaware • New Jersey • Pennsylvania

 When the DRBC was created, some 43 state agencies, 14 interstate agencies, and 19 federal agencies exercised a multiplicity of splintered powers and duties within the watershed, which stretches 330 miles from the Delaware River's headwaters near Hancock, N. Y., to the mouth of the Delaware Bay.

 The five members appoint alternate commissioners, with the governors selecting high-ranking officials from their state environmental agencies.
 Each commissioner has one vote of equal power with a majority vote needed to decide most issues.
-Exceptions are votes on the commission's annual budget and drought declarations, which require unanimity.
+Exceptions are votes on drought declarations and the apportioned amounts among the signatory parties required to support the current expense budget, which require unanimity.

 Commission programs include water quality protection, water supply allocation, regulatory review (permitting), water conservation initiatives, watershed planning, drought management, flood loss reduction, and recreation.